kbarbounakis/most-data-mongo/README.md

         ...
     ]

 If you are intended to use MongoDB adapter as the default database adapter set the property "default" to true.

+Most Web Framework MongoDB Adapter is under development.